gearglow/ReptiliaWithATwist/The List - Notes.md

 - [x] Find and read Magica Obscura: Shadow Magic, Bio-Alchemy, And Other 'Dark' Arts The Ministry Doesn't Want You To Know
 - [x] Find and read Curse-Breaking For Fun and Profit
 - [x] Find and read Elysia's Combat Style: Stage 4
+- [x] Get a solicitor on retainer
+- [x] Leverage being roped into the Tournament to become emancipated
+- [x] Talk to Janet about the Triwizard Tournament and fallout thereof

 #### To Do

-- [ ] Get a solicitor on retainer
-- [ ] Talk to Janet about the Triwizard Tournament and fallout thereof
-- [ ] Leverage being roped into the Tournament to become emancipated
-- [ ] Take over the affairs of House Potter
-- [ ] Do the ritual to make Hermione, Luna, Ginny, and Nell all metamorpmagi
+- [ ] Do the ritual to make Hermione, Luna, Ginny, and Nell all metamorphmagi
 - [ ] Transfer the knowledge on shapeshifting to Hermione, Luna, Ginny, and Nell
 - [ ] Do the Unlimited Flight ritual
+- [ ] Take over the affairs of House Potter
 - [ ] Liquidate the remains of Slytherin's Basilisk
 - [ ] Find and read The Horcrux-Hunting Handbook
   - [ ] Seek & Destroy the horcrux in Slytherin's Locket